 Carrying a balance on your credit card can cost you, but when it’s impossible to avoid, some cards work better than others.

-But sometimes it’s just not feasible to pay off your balance – you might need to make a big purchase that you simply can’t afford to pay off all at once, or perhaps you’ve lost your job and you need to use your credit to get by for a time.
+But sometimes, it’s just not feasible to pay off your balance.
+You might need to make a big purchase that you simply can’t afford to pay off all at once.
+Or perhaps you’ve lost your job, and you need to use your credit to get by for a while.

 If that’s your situation, don’t despair.
-There are some cards on the market that are pretty much perfect for those times when you must carry a balance.
+There are credit cards for carrying a balance on the market that are pretty much perfect for those times.

 Best credit cards for carrying a balance: